sentilabs01/mcphub/README.md

 # AI Hub

+## 🚀 July 2025 Update – MCP Routing & Credential Quality-of-Life

+- **Google OAuth auto-refresh** is now baked into `useAuth`.
+The browser silently renews the Google `provider_token` two minutes before expiry and stores the fresh token in `localStorage.googleToken`.
+Drive/Gmail commands never break.
+- **GitHub credential fallback**: the UI now fetches the Personal-Access-Token from Supabase (`user_credentials`) when not found in `localStorage`, so multi-device sessions Just Work™.
+- **Native GitHub MCP micro-service**: `backend/providers/github.js` handles `list-repos`, `get-issues`, `create-issue`.
+Supabase `mcp_servers.id = 'github'` already points to `http://localhost:3001/api` – no code change needed in the front-end.
+- **Pretty-print results**: Smart-Chat turns arrays returned by MCP into tidy numbered lists (repos, Drive files, Gmail messages).
+Placeholders are now summarised instead of dumping raw JSON.

+### 👋 A note for Manus (next-phase lead)

+1. **Provider plug-ins** ‑ Each new provider lives in `backend/providers/*.js` (see `github.js` for the template).
+Expose `{ id, supportedCommands, executeCommand }` and the gateway auto-loads it.
+2. **Workflow engine** ‑ Roadmap item: chain multi-step plans (`plan.steps`) in the back-end so front-end simply posts a plan ID.
+3. **Realtime credential sync** ‑ Consider enabling Supabase Realtime on `user_credentials` to push token changes to all open tabs.
+4. **Production readiness** ‑ Move gateway + providers to Docker images; use Fly.io or Render for zero-ops deploy; add rate-limit middleware.
+5. **DX** ‑ Add a `npm run dev:all` script that launches Vite + MCP gateway + providers concurrently via `npm-run-all`.

+> Feel free to ping @senti-labs/ai-hub if anything is unclear—let's keep velocity high!  🌟

 ## Changelog / Latest Updates (June 2025)

 - **All LLM providers (OpenAI, Anthropic, Gemini) now route through the backend for chat and key validation.**